Read this divorced mom’s story about divorce at Christmas:

 There is so much pressure to be happy and have an amazing Christmas and New Years.
 But, we all know that isn’t the case every single year of our lives.
 That’s ok.

-Obviously, she can’t lock the door and go to bed on Christmas, but she doesn’t have to be Miss social butterfly, party girl either during the holidays this year.
+Locking the door and going to bed on Christmas isn’t an option.
+It just isn’t.
+That said, she doesn’t have to act like Miss party girl either during Christmas this year.
 My advice is for her to try to feel appreciative and happy, and cherish those kids.
 And, next year will be a completely different story.
 I know it.

 He is living his dream life

 Seriously?
 Is that what she really thinks?
-It’s so easy for someone who was left to fantasize in their mind that their ex now has this perfect life.
+It’s so easy for someone who was left to fantasize in their mind that their ex now has this perfect life and is blissful.
 But I will tell anyone, you have no idea how wrong this thinking is.
 How can you know how he is feeling or what the relationship is like?
 You can’t.

 I can’t imagine him being at peace, or ever truly happy.
 It’s one thing to abandon an adult, but to move out of state away from your children for another woman (or man) is unspeakably disgusting, selfish and really messed up.